 How many servings are in a 1lb order?
 There are 30 servings per 1lb order.

 How much do you recommend eating per day?
-1 tablespoon, which is about 15 grams.
-You can always increase serving sizes for a more powerful cleanse, extra protein or an added boost to spirulina's many health benefits.
+For most people, we recommend 1 tablespoon per day (about 15 grams).
+You can always increase the serving size for a more powerful cleanse, extra protein or an added boost to spirulina's many health benefits.
+Remember, spirulina is an immune booster and a detoxifying agent.
+If you have gut issues, an auto immune disease or are going through cancer treatment start with smaller servings and see how your body reacts.

 Will it turn my tongue green?
 Absolutely! :) Can I see the Nutrition Facts?
 There are 3 vacuum sealed bags per 1lb order for a total of 30 servings.